Business Energy? Seriously? Yawn...

 High Street businesses like hairdressers, shops and cafes are normally classed as micro businesses.

 If you are a micro business then you only have to give 30 days notice, and you can give it at any point in your contract.

-You could be paying up to double, so you need to get onto a new contract, fast!
+You could be paying up to double, so try and get onto a new contract, fast!